FRRouting/frr/doc/user/pimv6.rst

-   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes for a specific vrf.
+   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes for a specific VRF.

 .. clicmd:: show ipv6 mroute vrf all count [json]

-   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes for all vrfs.
+   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes for all VRFs.

 .. clicmd:: show ipv6 mroute [vrf NAME] summary [json]

-   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for a specific vrf.
+   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for a specific VRF.

 .. clicmd:: show ipv6 mroute vrf all summary [json]

-   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for all vrfs.
+   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for all VRFs.

 .. clicmd:: show ipv6 pim bsr [vrf NAME] [json]

-   Display current bsr, its uptime and last received bsm age.
+   Display current BSR, its uptime and last received BSM age.

 .. clicmd:: show ipv6 pim bsr candidate-bsr [vrf NAME] [json]